barissahilli/Parametric-Design-Analysis-and-Optimization-of-External-Gear-Pumps/README.md

 - SolidWorks and ANSYS files are not included.
 All sections and analysis details are provided in the report.
 - The project was entirely completed using student versions of the software.
+-
+> 📄 Note: The final report (bitirme_raporu.pdf) is written in Turkish, as this project was conducted as part of a university graduation requirement in Türkiye.